Q: Where are you originally from?

 A: I had to improve my Greek, even though I could speak and write.
 And I also had to get used to the way things are done here, the way people drive, etc. In general, I came with an open mind and tried (try) to see the reasoning behind things being the way they are.

 Q: How would you rate the healthcare in your city?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences regarding doctors and hospitals?
 Are there any hospitals you would recommend?

 Q: What are the biggest safety issues facing expats living in your host city or country?
 Are there any areas expats should avoid?